 The other type of toilet roll that WGAC is the premium bamboo fibre one.
 The thousands of reviews on this tell me it’s also a good quality toilet paper.

 If you’re looking for a more eco friendly toilet roll, go with recycled.
 If you’re looking for a more luxury feel one, go with bamboo.
-Naked Sprout do a good sustainable bamboo toilet roll too.
-You can read my Naked Sprout review here.
+Naked Sprout do a good sustainable bamboo toilet roll too, as do Bumboo.
+You can read my Naked Sprout review and Bumboo review here.

 Both types of toilet rolls are also really long.
 At 400 and 370 sheets per roll, this number can be double the length of your usually supermarket toilet papers, such as Andrex, Velvet and the like.
 This makes the price per sheet very competitive.